F1LT3R/babel-loader-lerna-cra/README.md

   7 |       </button>
 ```

-These errors show up because the Webpack config in your Create-React-App/React-Scripts module doe not look outside the React App's `./src` directory for additional import dirs.
+These errors show up because the Webpack config in your Create-React-App does not look outside the React App's `./src` directory for additional import dirs.
 In fact, how could it?
 It has no idea how you would configure your monorepo.

 ## The Solution

-This Node module `babel-loader-lerna-cra` allows you to configure Webpack config overrides in your Lerna project's `package.json` file; allowing babel to transpile imports from dev and prod packages in your Lerna project.
+This module (`babel-loader-lerna-cra`) allows you to configure Webpack config overrides in your Lerna project's `package.json` file; allowing babel to transpile imported Lerna packages using `dev` and `prod`.

-All you have to do is create your app using create-react-app and then rewire it.

 ## Usage